Woodland Hills Estate Litigation Lawyer

 California’s Estate Litigation Process

 The estate litigation process starts by filing a petition with the court.
-The court will review the petition and set deadlines for all parties to respond.
+The court reviews the petition and sets a deadline for all parties to respond.
 Next, both sides present evidence at a hearing.
 Hearings allow parties to explain their side and answer questions from the judge.
-Evidence can include:
+Examples of evidence often used in these cases are listed below:

 • Wills